humanytek-team/stock_inventory_at_date_report/README.md

 # stock_inventory_at_date_report
-Odoo addon that adds an action to print a report (xlsx) from tree view of wizard "Inventory at Date" of stock module.
+Odoo addon that adds an action to print a report (xlsx) from tree view of wizard "Inventory at Date" of stock_account module.